PT By State Series

 After all, you want to be able to enjoy life as a personal trainer and not just focus on the grind.

-Across many surveys and analytics, North Carolina strikes a middle ground when it comes to the quality of life.
+Across many surveys and analytics, North Carolina strikes a middle ground regarding the quality of life.

-That means it’s not the best, nor is it the worst, but somewhere in the middle.
+That means itโs not the best or the worst, but somewhere in the middle.

 The economy, infrastructure, and crime stats bring out the state in good graces, while factors such as health care, business opportunity, and natural environment are seen as drawbacks.